replicadse/fmerge/docs/README.md

 ```

 The text replacement is done without respect to the formatting.
 The structure above is valid JSON, just formatted incorrectly. `fmerge` does not modify the content it merges in any way, shape or form.\
-The correctly formatting JSON looks as follows:
+The correctly formatted  JSON looks as follows:

 ```json
 {